Skip to main content

 Component Dos & Don’ts

 There might be a time when you don’t know whether to use a carousel component or not.
-Here are some examples of how to effectively use a carousel component at Charlotte and when you shouldn’t use one:
+Here are some examples of how to effectively use a carousel component and when you shouldn’t use one:

 DO